Charles M. Vest

 Charles "Chuck" Marstiller Vest (September 9, 1941 – December 12, 2013) was an American mechanical engineer and academic administrator.
-He served as President of the Massachusetts Institute of Technology from October 1990 until December 2004.
-He succeeded Paul Gray and was succeeded by Susan Hockfield.
-He served as president of the National Academy of Engineering from 2007 to 2013.
+He served as president of the National Academy of Engineering from 2007 to 2013, as the 15th president of the Massachusetts Institute of Technology from 1990 to 2004, as the 7th provost of the University of Michigan from 1989 to 1990, and as the 11th dean of the University of Michigan College of Engineering from 1986 to 1989.

 Education and career

 Vest was born in Morgantown, West Virginia, in 1941.
 He went to Morgantown High School.

-Vest received a Bachelor of Science with a major in mechanical engineering from from West Virginia University in 1963.
+Vest received a Bachelor of Science with a major in mechanical engineering from West Virginia University in 1963.
 He received a Master of Science in Engineering in 1964 and a Doctor of Philosophy in 1967, both in mechanical engineering from the University of Michigan, where he later served as professor of mechanical engineering.

 Vest served as dean of the College of Engineering at the University of Michigan from 1986 to 1989 and provost of the university from 1989 to 1990.
 He then served as president of MIT from 1990 to 2004.

 In 2004, a selection of Vest's speeches from his time as President of MIT was published under the title, Pursuing the Endless Frontier: Essays on MIT and the Role of Research Universities.

-Cambridge University awarded him an honorary doctorate in law in 2006.
-Harvard University has also given him an honorary degree in 2005.
-In 2011 Tufts University awarded him an honorary doctorate in science; the same year he delivered the Tufts University Commencement address.
+Harvard University awarded him an honorary Doctor of Laws in 2005.
+The University of Cambridge awarded him an Honorary Doctorate in Law in 2006.
+Tufts University awarded him an honorary Doctor of Science in 2011; he delivered a commencement speech at Tufts University the same year.

 Other activities

 Vest served on the President’s Council of Advisors on Science and Technology and chaired the Task Force on the Future of Science Programs at the Department of Energy.
 At the request of President Bill Clinton, he chaired the Committee on the Redesign of the International Space Station, which revitalized the space station at a time when its future was in question.
 On February 6, 2004, he was appointed to the Iraq Intelligence Commission by President George W. Bush.

 He was appointed the president of the National Academy of Engineering in 2007 and served until 2013.
-Vest was a member of the USA Science and Engineering Festival's Advisory Board.
-He was a Fellow of the American Academy of Arts & Sciences and served as co-chair of the Academy's Science, Engineering & Technology Policy Program.
+Vest was a member of the USA Science and Engineering Festival's advisory board.
+He was a Fellow of the American Academy of Arts & Sciences and served as co-chair of the academy's Science, Engineering & Technology Policy Program.
 In 2008, Vest was elected an honorary academician of Academia Sinica.

 On December 12, 2013, he died of pancreatic cancer, aged 72.